 Hydrogen peroxide - H2O2: A great surface cleaner used at 3-5% strength, does not need to be rinsed off preparation or mixing surfaces/ containers before mixing substrate.
 This is a major advantage over bleach.

 Harvesting: The time to pick the mushrooms.
 Each mushroom species has different harvest times.

 HEPA filter: A filter used in the laboratory to produce a sterile stream of air to preform culture work within.

-Hydrated lime: An additive used to increase the PH for pasteurization of substrate's such as straw.
-Must be calcium based lime not magnesium based.
+Hydrated lime: An additive used to increase the PH for pasteurisation of substrates such as straw.
+Must be calcium-based lime, not magnesium-based.
 2g/L is a good starting point.